 My Italian and Latin American grandma was responsible alongside my dad for awakening my passion for healthy food and herbal medicine.
 I treasure each memory of us working together in her little adobe kitchen, creating beautiful dishes, and drinking herbal tea each night.

 As I child while we lived overseas we grew several amazing foods.
 I remember picking up herbs and fruits while walking barefoot in the garden.
-At a young age, I created dozens of healthy dishes, made hundreds of herbal infusions, and learned about using plants as medicine.
+At a young age, I created countless healthy dishes, made hundreds of herbal infusions, and learned about using plants as medicine.
 These lessons and life experiences pushed me as an adult to study more about plants and their healing properties.